Skip to main content

 Raw

-The Raw tag allows you to output raw text without interpolation.
+The Raw tag outputs its children verbatim, without expression interpolation.
 Syntax

 <Raw>